BobaBoard/boba-components/README.md

 ### Relationships To Other Repos

-Boba-components uses [boba-editor](https://github.com/BobaBoard/boba-editor) to support creation and editing of posts.
+Boba-components uses [boba-editor](https://github.com/BobaBoard/boba-editor) to support creation of posts and comments.
 It works with [boba-frontend](https://github.com/BobaBoard/boba-frontend) to provide the user facing website for BobaBoard.